-The core value for the month of May is Perseverance.
-BSA has just released a Cub Scout pack meeting plan called Head West Young Man related to this core value.
-For more ideas for use with this theme, see my Head West Young Man Cub Scout program theme page.
+BSA has a Cub Scout pack meeting plan called Head West Young Man related to the value of Perseverance.
+For more ideas for use with this theme, see the bottom of this page.

-The core value of Perseverance should still be the focus for the month.
-Here is how the BSA plan suggests tying together this theme with May’s core value of Health and Fitness:
+Here is how the BSA plan suggests tying together this theme with this value:

 Perseverance is defined as sticking with something and not giving up, even if it is difficult.
 As the pioneers headed west across this great country, they met many difficulties, yet they did not give up.
 Instead, they kept going, overcame the adversities they met, and helped to develop our wonderful country.

 This Cub Scout pack meeting plan includes the following – all within a perseverance theme.
 See the meeting plan for details.

 - A prayer about perseverance